BusaRhythm/LS-Validation-LR-project/README.md

 # LogRhythm Log Source Explorer (Unofficial Utility)

 > This is an unofficial, independent community utility.
-It is not an official LogRhythm or Exabeam product and is not endorsed, owned, partnered with, or supported by LogRhythm or Exabeam.
+It is not an official
+> LogRhythm or Exabeam product and is not endorsed, owned, partnered with, or
+> supported by LogRhythm or Exabeam.

+LogRhythm Log Source Explorer is a portable community-built utility designed to simplify Log Source inventory, validation, and coverage assessment in LogRhythm SIEM environments.

+The application connects to the LogRhythm Platform Manager Admin API, retrieves the configured Log Sources and their available details, and presents them in a searchable, filterable, sortable, and exportable inventory.

-A portable browser interface for discovering and inspecting LogRhythm Platform Manager log sources.
-The application uses vanilla HTML, CSS, JavaScript, and a local Windows PowerShell proxy.
-It requires no installation, Administrator privileges, npm, compilation, Python, or external modules.
+It uses vanilla HTML, CSS, JavaScript, and a restricted local Windows PowerShell proxy.
+It requires no installation, Administrator privileges, npm, compilation, Python, database, or external backend service.

+## Who is this tool for?

+This utility is primarily intended for:

+- SIEM administrators
+- SOC engineers and analysts
+- Cybersecurity integration teams
+- Log management teams
+- Security teams performing SIEM health checks
+- Teams conducting asset coverage and integration gap assessments

+## Why this tool exists

+Reviewing large numbers of Log Sources manually through Deployment Manager can be time-consuming, especially when validating statuses, Log Source Types, collection methods, identifiers, hosts, and integration coverage.

+This utility helps security teams:

+- Build a clear operational Log Source inventory
+- Separate operational sources from internal LogRhythm system sources
+- Review Active, Retired, and Unknown records
+- Inspect IP addresses, FQDNs, and other Log Source identifiers
+- Review the Collection Method derived from the Log Source Type
+- Search, filter, sort, paginate, and export inventory data
+- Identify failed detail requests without losing successful results
+- Reduce the manual effort required during SIEM validation and health checks

+## Comparative Mode

+Comparative Mode provides a simple asset-to-SIEM coverage comparison.

+The user uploads a TXT, CSV, or XLSX file containing one IP address or FQDN per row.
+The application compares each valid submitted row against the loaded LogRhythm inventory using the Log Source Host field and all identifiers returned by the API.

+The results help identify:

+- Assets already integrated into LogRhythm
+- Assets with no matching Log Source
+- The matching Log Source Name
+- The matching Log Source Type
+- Invalid submitted rows
+- Assets that may require new SIEM integration or further investigation

+If one submitted asset matches multiple Log Sources, the application displays one result row for each matching Log Source.
+Submitted rows that do not match any Log Source are clearly shown as unmatched.

+The objective is to make basic SIEM gap analysis faster by showing the difference between the assets expected to be monitored and the assets currently integrated into LogRhythm.

 ## Start the application